vivekFuneesh/v-currency/v-currency.md

 6. **Technological Dependence**:

+### Criticism Response
-   - *And detailed corresponding addressing of those concerns by me and elaborated by blacky can be read in chat files.
-Brief addressings*:
+   - Detailed responses corresponding to these concerns by me and elaborated by blacky can be read in chat files.
+Brief addressings:

 1. **Averages as Standards and focus on equality, prosperity**: